 Clinton is a somewhat small city located in the state of North Carolina.
 With a population of 8,767 people and five constituent neighborhoods, Clinton is the 99th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clinton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clinton who work in sales jobs (14.13%), management occupations (10.94%), and office and administrative support (9.09%).
+There are especially a lot of people living in Clinton who work in sales jobs (14.76%), office and administrative support (10.39%), and management occupations (9.05%).

-The per capita income in Clinton in 2010 was $23,769, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $95,076 for a family of four.
+The per capita income in Clinton in 2010 was $21,206, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,824 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.

 Clinton is an extremely ethnically-diverse city.
 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include Irish, German, Scottish, and Scots-Irish.
+Clinton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.01% of the city’s residents.
+Important ancestries of people in Clinton include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and French Creole.